cubicdaiya/neoagent/doc/source/index.rst

 Introduction
 ==================

-neoagent is a memcached proxy server daemon.
+neoagent is a memcached protocol proxy server daemon.

 ==================
 Features